williamhpayne/resilientstate/pages/intelligence-for-a-resilient-future.rst

 - Complex Interaction Modelling: We map the dependencies between state actors, public services, and market forces to identify second and third-order effects of strategic decisions.

-- Risk & Opportunity Identification: We pinpoint "weak signals" of change that others miss, allowing for early intervention or capitalization.
+- Risk & Opportunity Identification: We pinpoint "weak signals" of change that others miss, allowing for early intervention or capitalisation.

 **Our Methodology:**

-We utilize structured analytic techniques to reduce bias and increase predictive accuracy:
+We utilise structured analytic techniques to reduce bias and increase predictive accuracy:

 - Field Anomaly Relaxation (FAR): A powerful form of morphological analysis.
 We use FAR to filter out inconsistent future scenarios, leaving only the plausible "fields" of engagement.
-This ensures you plan for realistic futures, not fantasy.
+This ensures you plan for realistic futures.

 - Cross-Impact Analysis: We quantify how the occurrence of one event (e.g., a policy change) alters the probability of another (e.g., technology adoption), creating a dynamic web of causality.